 Gather detailed information on all expenses associated with the property, including regular maintenance costs, property taxes, insurance premiums, and utility bills.
 Make sure to gather all the financial information.
 Then, calculate the total expenses for the property.

-The most common approach is to price by square footage, where the total property area is divided among tenants based on the size of their leased space.
+Landlords most often price by square footage, dividing the total property area among tenants based on the size of their leased space – a simple approach often searched as “pro rata how to calculate”.

 First, determine the rentable square feet of space the tenant is leasing.
 Second, check the total rentable square feet of the building.
 Third, divide the rentable square feet by the total rentable square feet using the measure defined in the lease.
 This gives you the percentage of the total space occupied by the tenant.